 Final Crisis saw the return of Barry Allen to the main DCU, as well as the Flash Rebirth miniseries in 2009.
 Cue cries about how the impact of said character's original death has now been rendered completely meaningless and that this is proof that DC hates change and panders to the Silver Age.

 There are a number of fans who called this trope when Young Justice folded into the Teen Titans, and then Identity Crisis occurred, exacerbating the situation.
 This has led to said fans declaring that most, if not all, of the titles by DC have been stopped as of June 2003.
-While there have indeed been horrible plots and decisions by DC in recent years, declaring that they consider most of DC's Modern Age discontinuity because of that is just bewildering.
+While there have indeed been horrible plots and decisions by DC in later years, declaring that they consider most of DC's Modern Age discontinuity because of that is just bewildering.
 The first bullet on this folder sums up what the situation really is.
-Of course, with The New 52 it kinded ended up happening anyways...
+Of course, with the New 52 it kinda ended up happening anyways...

 Marvel hasn't escaped this either, most notably a similar reaction to the aforementioned example concerning the return of Colossus to the X-Men lineup, and even earlier, Jean Grey and the whole Phoenix Isn't Her Retcon (as though not having her being a mass murderer was bad thing, and wasn't all a dream like Dallas).